JNP-Solutions/Slacken/README.md

 ### How it works

-Slacken basically classifies sequences according to k-mers and minimizers using the same algorithm as Kraken 2.
+Slacken classifies sequences (reads) according to k-mers and minimizers using the same algorithm as Kraken 2.
+The end result is a classification for each read, as well as a summary report that shows the number of reads and the fraction of reads assigned to each taxon.
 However, Slacken is based on Apache Spark and is thus a distributed application, rather than run on a single machine as Kraken 2 does.
 Slacken can run on a single machine but it can also scale to a cluster with hundreds or thousands of machines.
 It also does not keep all data in RAM but uses a combination of RAM and disk.

 ### Running Slacken

-Prerequisites:
+Minimal single-machine prerequisites:
 * [Spark](https://spark.apache.org/downloads.html) 3.5.0 or later (pre-built, for Scala 2.12 (i.e. not the Scala 2.13 version).)
 * 16 GB or more of RAM (32 GB or more recommended).
 * A fast SSD drive is very helpful if running locally.
 The amount of space required depends on the size of the libraries.

+The following environment variables should now be set:

-Copy `submit-slacken.sh.template` to `submit-slacken2.sh`.
-Edit this file.
-Set the path to the unzipped Spark installation.
+* `SPARK_HOME` should point to the unzipped Spark download
-Set the path to temporary disk space (e.g. an SSD drive and the maximum allowed memory).
-Change any other flags that may be necessary.
+* `SLACKEN_TMP` should point to a location for scratch space on a fast hard drive (SSD drives are essential to get good performance).
+Optionally,
+* `SLACKEN_MEMORY`, which defaults to `16g`, may optionally be configured.

 Check that it works:
-`./submit-slacken2.sh --help`
+`./slacken.sh --help`

+These options may also be permanently configured by editing `slacken.sh`.

 ### Building a library